trpc-group/trpc-go/docs/basics_tutorial.md

 ### Write Client and Server Code

 What protobuf gives is a language-independent service definition, and we need to use [trpc command line tool](https://github.com/trpc-group/trpc-cmdline) to translate it into a corresponding language stub code.
-You can see the various options it supports with `$ tprc create -h`.
+You can see the various options it supports with `$ trpc create -h`.
 You can refer to the quick start [helloworld](/examples/helloworld/pb/Makefile) project to quickly create your own stub code.

 The stub code is mainly divided into two parts: client and server.
 Below is part of the generated client code.
 In [Quick Start](./quick_start.md), we use `NewGreeterClientProxy` to create a client instance and call its `Hello` method: